chenxh1998/Alexnet/README.md

-# Read me

-### This is a pytorch implementation of Alexnet.
+## This is a pytorch implementation of Alexnet.
 The dataset adopts cifar-10.
 After the training is completed, the loss curve and the accuracy curve can be generated, and the corresponding confusion matrix can be generated at the same time.

 ## How to use